IRS Form 5498 Instructions

 • Direct transfer or indirect rollovers from qualified plans, like a 401k or 403b

-• Qualified rollovers into a Roth IRA (but not Roth conversions, which are reported in Box 3)
+• Qualified rollovers into a Roth IRA (but not Roth IRA conversions, which are reported in Box 3)

 • Military death gratuity